 What is music doing in psychotherapy?
-Is there anything special about the music selected for psychedelic-assisted psychotherapy, and is it doing anything special?
-How did it get there to start with, and do we know what it’s doing?
-As a researcher on MAPS psychedelic clinical trials, these are the questions that have intrigued me most.
+Is there anything special about the music selected for psychedelic-assisted psychotherapy?
+Is it doing anything special?
+How did it get there to start with?
+Do we know what it’s doing?
+These questions intrigued me most as a researcher on MAPS psychedelic clinical trials.

-It may seem strange to people who learned about psychotherapy as a type of “talk” therapy that during the day-long therapy session when people receive MDMA or classical psychedelics such as psilocybin, they are encouraged to listen to music during their therapy sessions.
-They don’t have to listen to it, and they can request periods of silence, but it is available throughout the session.
+People who learned about psychotherapy as a type of “talk” therapy find something strange about this novel approach.
+What catches them off-guard?
+They are encouraged to listen to music during their therapy sessions when people receive MDMA or classical psychedelics such as psilocybin.
+They don’t have to listen to it.
+Participants can request periods of silence, but it is available throughout the session.

 A Journey Within: the nature and type of music used in psychedelic psychotherapy

 There is no one musical genre or form best suited for psychedelic-assisted psychotherapy.
-So far, music has been drawn from the realms of classical music, Western art music, world music, folk music, movie soundtracks, electronic music and jazz.
+So far, music has been drawn from various realms.
+They include: classical music, Western art music, world music, folk music, movie soundtracks, electronic music and jazz.
 It is possible that music from other genres will be used as the number of places and people conducting psychedelic-assisted psychotherapy expands.

 Music: making healing from psychedelics stronger?

 Is music making the symptom reductions seen after psychedelic-assisted psychotherapy greater or stronger?
-We don’t know for certain, but there is evidence suggesting that it does.
-Mendel Kaelen, a researcher at Imperial College London, and his colleagues conducted some of the first studies examining the combined effects of music and psychedelics, noting that emotional response to music was even greater when people listened to music under the influence of LSD .
+We don’t know for certain.
+But there is evidence suggesting that it does.
+Mendel Kaelen, a researcher at Imperial College London, and his colleagues conducted some of the first studies examining the combined effects of music and psychedelics.
+They noted that emotional response to music was even greater when people listened to music under the influence of LSD .
 In a subsequent study, Kaelen et al. went on to study the specific responses to and effects of music heard during psilocybin sessions given to people with depression .
-Kaelen found that when the music was liked, experienced as following the listener’s trajectory and as guiding, while participants who disliked the music, experienced it as at odds with their session journey or did not find it guiding did not improve as much.
+Kaelen found that when the music was liked, listeners experienced it as following their trajectory and as guiding.
+While participants who disliked the music, experienced it as at odds with their session journey or did not find it guiding did not improve as much.

-No clinical trials studying MDMA and music have occurred, but a study looking at emotional response to memory reported that people reported their “best” memories as even more pleasant when given MDMA, and that their “worst” memories seemed less intense .
+No clinical trials studying MDMA and music have taken place.
+But a study looking at emotional response to memory reported that people reported their “best” memories as even more pleasant when given MDMA, and that their “worst” memories seemed less intense .
 Music may spark more of those memories, while MDMA might give people the strength to face those music-sparked memories or feeling.

 What don’t we know?

 Despite the growing number of findings about how music and psychedelics come together, within or outside of psychotherapy, there is still much to learn about the topic.
-At the most basic level, we do not know what would happen if you removed music from psychedelic-assisted psychotherapy, as no studies have directly compared therapy conducted with and without music.
+At the most basic level, we do not know what would happen if you removed music from psychedelic-assisted psychotherapy.
+No studies have directly compared therapy conducted with and without music.

 We don’t yet know if some of the features of music suggested as influencing emotion generally have the same effects when played during an MDMA or psilocybin session.
-We know very little about the specific subjective or therapeutic effects of music within MDMA-assisted psychotherapy because to date, all studies have looked at classical psychedelics such as psilocybin or LSD.
+We know very little about the specific subjective or therapeutic effects of music within MDMA-assisted psychotherapy.
+Why?
+To date, all studies have looked at classical psychedelics such as psilocybin or LSD.
 No one has compared the similarities and differences between music used for the two types of substances.
 We also don’t know how listeners outside of Europe or North America respond to the music.

 Following Your Ears: publicly available playlists, and future platforms